Official US Government Icon

 Although the focus of the Grant Applicant Toolkit is rural transportation projects, many of the grant funding resources contained throughout also apply more broadly to other types of transportation projects.

 The Grant Applicant Toolkit is designed for all levels of grant applicant experience.
-It illustrates key applicant activities for the discretionary grants process, covers USDOT and non-USDOT grant programs, and provides resources to maximize the potential for award success.
+It illustrates key applicant activities for the competitive grants process, covers USDOT and non-USDOT grant programs, and provides resources to maximize the potential for award success.

 In This Toolkit